Wednesday, April 5, 2017

 Dennis Kesdekian (King)

 That evening Joe throws another shindig trying to impress movie producer George J. Morgan.
-He's hoping to get a part in his next feature, while down on Main St. in Los Angeles Mad Dog picks up a taxi dancer/hooker Miss Devore (Enyo) for quickie at her flop.
+He's hoping to get a part in his next feature, meanwhile down on Main St. in Los Angeles Mad Dog picks up a taxi dancer/hooker Miss Devore (Enyo) for quickie at her flop.

 getting friendly

-She turns on a cheap plastic radio to set the mood, she pulls out some glasses and a bottle of booze.
+She turns on a cheap, plastic radio to set the mood, she pulls out some glasses and a bottle of booze.
 When the woman starts to get physically friendly Mad Dog goes berserk.
 Slapping her around.

 Miss Devore:What did you do that for?